AA EODC/Surrender (Export Obligation Discharge Certificate)

 Contact: Terriot and Marks (1996) found that exporters deceived consumers about the extent to which they could meet the promise made to customers.

-Terriot and Marks (1996) also discovered that exporters lied to their consumers about the level to which they could fulfill their promise to the customers.
+Terriot and Marks (1996) also discovered that exporters lied to their consumers about the level to which they could fulfil their promise to the customers.

-In case the stated meeting of the Export Obligation is proved to be wrong, incomplete, or unverifiable, DGFT can withdraw the EODC or deny the surrender.
+If the stated meeting of the Export Obligation is found to be incorrect, incomplete, or unverifiable, DGFT may withdraw the EODC or deny the surrender.

 Exporters might be required to rectify deficiencies, resubmit the EODC or fulfill outstanding export requirements.

-DGFT can either give penalties, fines, or recover action in case of non-compliance.
+DGFT can impose penalties or fines, or take action in case of non-compliance.

 This cancellation (EEODC) can be done in case the EODC was issued accidentally or in case of filing incorrect documents and the exporter does not want to surrender the unused part of the AA.